apache/spark/BREEZE.rst

   Detailed usage for command: build-docs

-  breeze build-docs
+  breeze build-docs [-- <EXTRA_ARGS>]

         Builds Airflow documentation.
 The documentation is build inside docker container - to maintain the same build environment for everyone.
 Appropriate sources are mapped from the host to the container so that latest sources are used.
-The folders where documentation is generated ('docs/build') are also mounted to the container - this way results of the documentation build is available in the host.
+The folders where documentation is generated ('docs/_build') are also mounted to the container - this way results of the documentation build is available in the host.

+        The possible extra args are: --docs-only, --spellcheck-only, --help

   ####################################################################################################